7 Republican presidential candidates meet polling criteria for first RNC debate - KESQ

 “We’re making incredible progress toward that goal.
 We’re not there yet,” the former vice president told CNN’s Dana Bash on “State of the Union” in an interview that aired Sunday.
 “We will make it.
 I will see you at that debate stage.”

-Of the remaining GOP candidates who have not yet met the polling criteria, former Arkansas Gov. Asa Hutchinson is one national poll away from doing so, North Dakota Gov. Doug Burgum needs two national polls, and former Texas Rep. Will Hurd and Miami Mayor Francis Suarez each need one state and two national polls to qualify.
+Of the remaining GOP candidates who have not yet met the polling criteria, former Arkansas Gov. Asa Hutchinson is one national poll away from doing so, Burgum needs two national polls, and former Texas Rep. Will Hurd and Miami Mayor Francis Suarez each need one state and two national polls to qualify.
 No other candidate has hit 1% in a qualifying poll so far.

 The new Fox Business polls from Iowa and South Carolina show Trump with a commanding lead over the rest of the field in both states.
 In the Hawkeye State, 46% of likely GOP caucusgoers backed the former president, compared with 16% for DeSantis and 11% for Scott.